Holiday inspiration currently loading...

 Your Accommodation in Ullapool

 A favourite for many years, your accommodation in Ullapool is something of a local institution, run by the same family since its inception in 1969.
-Café, bar, restaurant, hotel and bookshop all rolled in to one hugely appealing package, set just a street’s width back from the loch.
-The bustling hub of the ground floor doesn’t really prepare you for the calm and space of the first-floor guest-only lounge, all earthy colours, mid-century modern furniture and a well-stocked honesty bar.
-Rooms are of similar feel, peaceful and cosy, with a selection of books from the bookshop, leaning towards Scottish literature, travel and social topics.
+Café, bar, restaurant, hotel and bookshop all rolled in to one hugely appealing package.
+The bustling hub of the ground floor makes way for peaceful, cosy rooms stocked with a selection of books from the bookshop.

 Day Nine – Cruise Loch Broom Towards the Summer Isles